 There are two ways to build a new, blank dashboard of your own.
 The first way is to click the New dashboard button from the Dashboards page.

 The second way to create a new dashboard is while viewing a chart.
-Click Chart actions and Add to dashboard, then a pop-up will prompt you to either select an existing dashboard or create a new one by clicking the + Add to new dashboard button.
+Click Actions and Add to dashboard, then a pop-up will prompt you to either select an existing dashboard or create a new one by clicking the + Add to new dashboard button.

 When you create your new blank dashboard, you’ll see options to give your dashboard a name, add a description, and preview whichever charts you choose.

 When you are satisfied with your new dashboard, click Save dashboard.
-You will then be given the option to select the level of visibility you want and to categorize it.
+You’ll then be given the option to select the level of visibility you want and to categorize it.

-You can star Dashboards you view frequently to make it easier to view them all in one place.
+You can star dashboards you view often to make it easier to view them all in one place.
 Click the star icon next to the dashboard’s name to include it in your list of starred dashboards.
 Starred dashboards will always appear at the top of their category.

 Adding Charts to Dashboards